Mark Drakeford: Early life and education

 Mark Drakeford was born on 19 September 1954 in Carmarthenshire, West Wales, where he was brought up.
-His formative years were spent in a politically engaged environment, with Drakeford later observing that politics was "part of the fabric of life in 1960s Carmarthenshire".
-He has stated that he was "always Labour", developing the belief that "a person's ties to the economy are the great determining factor in their life chances".
+His formative years were spent in a politically engaged environment, with Drakeford later remembering that in school 'people marched around the playground chanting about politics'.
+The election of Gwynfor Evans as the first Plaid Cymru MP happened in Carmarthen at the time Drakeford was in school.
+He has stated that he decided early on that he was a socialist not a nationalist.

 His political consciousness developed early, and by the age of 14, Drakeford had become a republican, a conviction that remained with him throughout his political career.
-According to some sources, his parents were John Drakeford, a teacher, and Mary Drakeford, a nurse, whose care-based professions helped shape his social awareness and compassion.
-He grew up bilingual, speaking both Welsh and English.

 He was educated at Queen Elizabeth Grammar School, then an all-boys grammar school in Carmarthen.
 He went on to study Latin at the University of Kent, before gaining a B.Phil. from the University of Exeter and returning to Wales to complete a PhD.